bswinnerton/dotfiles/README.md

 rake install
 ```

+Follow the prompts and enter the correct information.
 After installing, open a new terminal window to see the effects.

 Feel free to customize the .zshrc file to match your preference.